begrif/mazing/README.md

    * ascii only output
    * prints a blank and a solved version
 5. huntandkill
-   * a random walk that finds a new starting point (slowly) when deadended
+   * a random walk that finds a new starting point (slowly) when dead-ended
    * ascii only output
    * prints a blank and a solved version
 6. backtracker
-   * a random walk which backtracks to a new branch point when deadended
+   * a random walk which backtracks to a new branch point when dead-ended
    * ascii only output
    * prints a blank and a solved version
+7. backtracker_masked
+   * this is the previous maze method, but now working with a partial grid
+   * a vague circle in the middle of the grid has been MASKED off-limits
+   * ascii only output
+   * prints only a solved version

 Code test: